 A student must be classified as a degree-seeking student.
 They must be in good academic standing with no holds on their record.

 Credits earned by department examination do not count toward the credit residency requirements for a bachelor’s degree.

 Students may not attempt a department examination for credit for any course they are enrolled in or were previously enrolled in at UW–Madison beyond the add deadline.

-Students may not take a credit by examination for a specific course more than once.
+Students may not take credit by exam for a specific course more than once.

-Students may not earn credit by examination for a course or course equivalent for which they have previously been awarded credit.
+Students may not earn credit by exam for a course or course equivalent for which they have previously been awarded credit.

 The credits will be posted for specific regularly taught UW–Madison courses.
 (Credit by exam will not be provided for independent study, topics courses, general or departmental credit.)

-No student may attempt credit by examination in a course which is a prerequisite, stated or implied, for an advanced course in the same subject for which credit has already been earned, without approval from the department offering the course.
+No student may attempt credit by exam in a course that is a prerequisite, stated or implied, for an advanced course in the same subject for which credit has already been earned, without approval from the department offering the course.

 Students must take a separate exam (or set of assessments) for each course they are seeking credit for.